M-earnest/Python_for_Psychologists_Winter2022/_sources/introduction/introduction_3.md

 ## tasks for subsequent meeting 🖥️✍🏽📖

 Your first homework assignment will entail the generation of a `conda environment` called  `bb8` with `python 3.9` and `pandas`, `nilearn`, `jupyter` & sending us the corresponding `environment.yml` via e-mail.
 This should be somewhat trivial given the information in the presentation in the previous chapter.

+Bonus Points: Go through the "presentation adventure" and show me the results of the "fancy analysis" script.
+Simply taking screenshots is fine and append them to the e-mail!

+**Deadline: 14.11.2022**